SkibbbityBop/VRC-Archive-Public/README.md

 OculusBypass.dll - I don't know what this is ngl, Foonix gave this to someone in The Network, and they gave it to the server.
 Look through it if you want, idk what it is

-PsychoticClient.dll - This is a cracked post-EAC Client, idk what injector to use with it but [face](https://github.com/KANKOSHEV/face-injector-v2)
+PsychoticClient.dll - This is a cracked post-EAC Client, idk what injector to use with it but [face](https://github.com/KANKOSHEV/face-injector-v2) would probably work

 SerenityLoader.dll - This is the loader for the pre-EAC bot client Serenity, but it's obfuscated, so you're welcome to pick through it if you can deob it